How to Cook with Spices!

 Spices are just flavour enhancers!
 That might seem rather simplistic, but it really sums up how to think about spices and get the best from them.
 Rather than seeing these strange little bits of bark, seeds and roots as something to be used only on special occasions, or just when a recipe calls for them, look at your spice shelf as flavour enhancers to be added to your cooking (or even drinks) in small quantities at any time.

-The big revelation for many people (sorely needed for many professional chefs!!!), is that good food isn’t necessarily about technique or skill.
-The single thing that separates good cooks from average ones is not the ability to chop an onion perfectly, time everything precisely, having the best equipment or presenting a work of art on a plate.
+The big revelation for many people (sorely needed for many professional chefs!!!), is that good food isn’t necessarily about technique, skill or only using the finest ingredients.
+The single thing that separates good cooks from average ones is not the ability to chop an onion perfectly, time everything precisely, having the best equipment, buying expensive ingredients from all the right places, or presenting a work of art on a plate.
 The most important element in producing food that’s genuinely good to eat is an understanding of good seasoning.

 Seasoning in the UK generally means adding salt and pepper to bring out the flavour, but it can also include all sorts of other flavours.
 Lemon, vinegar, chilli, sugar, the flavour of woodsmoke or charcoal as well as herbs and spices are all seasonings and can be thought of in the same way.
 Seasoning is more than just bringing out the flavour of what you’re cooking, it’s also about balancing those additions to create a depth of flavour, fragrance and complexity to your cooking that you couldn’t achieve without them.